sanidhy/YouTubeVideoDownloader/README.md

 # YouTubeVideoDownloader
 YouTubeVideoDownloader provides a UI to directly download videos from a video url or a playlist url, download all the way upto 8K

+Typically, you paste the URL for the YouTube video you want into the program, and it downloads the highest quality version it can find.
+On the copyright front, as long as you're downloading a video for your own personal offline use, you're probably okay.

 It is an extension of the popular commandline video downloader "youtube-dl" https://github.com/rg3/youtube-dl

 Download videos from YouTube, Facebook, Instagram, Dailymotion and many more sites, for a comeplete list of supported sites, see: https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md